Skip to content

 Dazcat 1495

-If you are shopping around for an out and out high performance cruising catamaran that will get you places fast and win the occasional race, what yachts should be on your shopping list?
+If you are shopping around for an out and out high performance cruising catamaran that will get you places fast, is comfortable and will win the occasional race, what yachts should be on your shopping list?

 Well, there´s Gunboat of course, but you will need deep pockets for a 68, or anything smaller on the second hand market for that matter.
-A Marsaudon Composites would definitely get the nod based on their track record in races.
-Hudson Yacht´s HH66 and HH55 are also in this speed category.
-And if you really know your stuff, you would do well to head over to Cornwall in the South West of the UK to check out a Dazcat 1495.
+A ORC Catamaran would get the nod based on their track record in races.
+Hudson Yacht’s HH66 and HH55 are also in this speed category.
+And if you really know your stuff, you would do well to head over to Millbrook, Cornwall in the South West of the UK to check out a Dazcat 1495.

 Photos credit: Dazcat from Multihullcentre.com